tinohertlein/timesheet-wizard/docs/05_building_block_view.md

 ## Level 4

-- The package 'shared.model' is in the centre of the architecture without any dependencies to other parts of the system.
+- The package `domain.model` is in the centre of the architecture without any dependencies to other parts of the system.
-- The entities in the domain-logic are used by the application services ImportService & ExportService in packages import.core & export.core that are responsible for orchestrating the workflow.
+- The entities in the domain-logic are used by the application services ImportService & ExportService in packages `import.domain.service` & `export.domain.service` that are responsible for orchestrating the workflow.
-- In package import.core & export.core there are also `port`-interfaces, which are implemented in package `adapter` to invert dependencies.
+- In package `import.domain.port` & `export.domain.port` there are also `port`-interfaces, which are implemented in package
+  `adapter` to invert dependencies.
 - Only `outgoing`-ports are decoupled via an interface, having one corresponding adapter.

 ![Static-level-4](assets/static-level-4.drawio.png "Static-level-4")